Air Industries Group (NYSEAMERICAN:AIRI) Coverage Initiated at StockNews.com

-StockNews.com initiated coverage on shares of Air Industries Group (NYSEAMERICAN:AIRI – Get Rating) in a note issued to investors on Saturday.
-The brokerage set a “hold” rating on the aerospace company’s stock.
+Investment analysts at StockNews.com assumed coverage on shares of Air Industries Group (NYSEAMERICAN:AIRI – Get Rating) in a note issued to investors on Monday.
+The firm set a “hold” rating on the aerospace company’s stock.

 A hedge fund recently raised its stake in Air Industries Group stock.
-Virtu Financial LLC boosted its position in Air Industries Group (NYSEAMERICAN:AIRI – Get Rating) by 55.9% during the 1st quarter, according to its most recent 13F filing with the Securities and Exchange Commission (SEC).
-The institutional investor owned 47,963 shares of the aerospace company’s stock after purchasing an additional 17,202 shares during the quarter.
-Virtu Financial LLC owned about 0.15% of Air Industries Group worth $40,000 as of its most recent filing with the Securities and Exchange Commission (SEC).
-Hedge funds and other institutional investors own 14.52% of the company’s stock.
+Virtu Financial LLC raised its position in Air Industries Group (NYSEAMERICAN:AIRI – Get Rating) by 55.9% in the first quarter, according to the company in its most recent disclosure with the Securities and Exchange Commission (SEC).
+The fund owned 47,963 shares of the aerospace company’s stock after acquiring an additional 17,202 shares during the quarter.
+Virtu Financial LLC owned approximately 0.15% of Air Industries Group worth $40,000 at the end of the most recent reporting period.
+14.52% of the stock is owned by hedge funds and other institutional investors.

 Air Industries Group is an integrated tier 1 manufacturer of precision assemblies and components for mission-critical aerospace and defense applications and is a prime contractor to the U.S. Department of Defense.
 The company is regarded for its expertise in manufacturing parts and assemblies that are vital for flight safety and performance, including landing gear, arresting gear, engine mounts, flight controls, and jet engine components.